 If you’re trying to run MetalLB on a cloud platform, you should also look at the cloud compatibility page and make sure your cloud platform can work with MetalLB (most cannot).

-There are two supported ways to install MetalLB: using Kubernetes manifests, or using the Helm package manager.
+There are two supported ways to install MetalLB: using plain Kubernetes manifests, or using Kustomize.

 This will deploy MetalLB to your cluster, under the

 metallb-system/controllerdeployment.
 This is the cluster-wide controller that handles IP address assignments.

 metallb-system/speakerdaemonset.
 This is the component that speaks the protocol(s) of your choice to make the services reachable.

 The installation manifest does not include a configuration